 Drama is an enthusiastic, busy and successful department.
-Numbers are increasing, particularly at A-Level, reflecting the enthusiasm and dedication of both pupils and staff within the department and also our excellent examination results.
-The department had a fully equipped, purpose built Drama studio with use of lights, sound and projection as well as the use of two further spaces in the school including the use of the hall with stage, sound and lighting.
+It has a fully equipped, purpose-built Drama studio with the use of lights, sound and projection as well as the use of two further spaces in the school including the use of the hall with stage, sound and lighting.

-Productions are a yearly event at the end of the Christmas Term and all pupils from Year 7 to 13 are invited to take part.
-A Year 7/8 Drama Club is usually run as an extra-curricular activity as an opportunity for those really interested in the subject to expand and explore their talents.
-A Tech Club is also run once a week on a lunch time by our technician for pupils who are interested in the production elements of putting on a performance.
+Productions are a yearly event at the end of the Christmas term and all pupils from Year 7 to 13 are invited to take part.
+A Year 7/8 Drama Club is usually run as an extra-curricular activity as an opportunity for those interested in the subject to expand and explore their talents.
+A Tech Club is also run once a week on a lunchtime by our technician for pupils who are interested in the production elements of putting on a performance.

 Key Stage 3